Kardelio/dotfiles/help.md

+## Vim Options
+In vim type this in to command mode
+    :options

 ## find opposite
 Find directories that do NOT contain a specific file for example find directories taht dont contain a .git folder